Cultural Producers Programme

 with Creative Newham's paid training programme

-heritage, health or environment sectors as a producer ready to put on a range of creative events or programming in the local community.
+Our Cultural Producers programme is a six month (part-time) in-depth training opportunity to help you enter the arts, heritage, health or environment sectors as a producer ready to put on a range of creative events or programming in the local community.

 As one of the Cultural Producers on the programme, you will build up skills and knowledge through: